We have a variety of public car parks for workplace parking or somewhere to park while shopping in Bedford town centre.

 Please note that a season ticket is only valid for the car park for which you have paid for.

-Season car park tickets start at the 1 of each month.
+Season car park tickets start at the first day of each month.

 Electrical vehicle charging bays